polotno-project/polotno-site/docs/side-panel.md

   // a function to get image URL from an item of the array getPreview={(item) => item.url}
-  // this function will be called when user is clicked on image or dragged it into canvas onSelect={async (image, pos) => {
+  // this function will be called when user is clicked on image or dragged it into canvas onSelect={async (image, pos, element) => {
-    // "pos" will be defined when a user dragged image
-    // you can use it to place new element on the correct position
+    // image - an item from your array
+    // pos - relative mouse position on drop. undefined if user just clicked on image
+    // element - model from your store if images was dropped on an element.
-    // if a user just click on image, "pos" will be undefined const width = 100;
+    //    Can be useful if you want to change some props on existing element instead of creating a new one const width = 100;
     const height = 100;